Jegs High Performance: History

-Jeg Sr. started JEGS Automotive Inc. in a garage near downtown Columbus, Ohio because there was no source in the Midwest to obtain high-performance auto parts to modify hot rods.
+Jeg Coughlin Sr. started JEGS Automotive Inc. in 1960 in a garage near downtown Columbus, Ohio because there was no source in the Midwest to obtain high-performance auto parts to modify hot rods.
 As JEGS became known for their full selection, the "garage" grew into a successful company.

-When Jeg Sr.'s four sons, John, Troy, Mike, and Jeg Jr. were old enough, they bought the business from their father with his assistance, each managing a different department to maximize effectiveness.
-JEGS High Performance has a retail store, two call centers, and a distribution warehouse that delivers more than $250 million worth of products annually to rodders and racers globally.
+In 1988 when Jeg Sr.'s four sons, John, Troy, Mike, and Jeg Jr. were old enough, they bought the business from their father with his assistance, each managing a different department to maximize effectiveness.
+Business continued to grow, eventually Jegs debuted free 1-2 day nationwide shipping in 2005.
+Jegs also became a major NHRA event sponsor during this time period.

+In 2018 the 4 brothers handed the company off to Jeg Jr.'s son, Jeg Coughlin III.
+Jeg III would go on to lead the company to a buyout by Greenbriar Equity in February 2022 for $421 million.
+Since 2022 Jegs has seen a slow but steady decline, going from over $400 million of revenue in 2020 to about $200 million of annual revenue in 2023.
+Now managed by former Credit Suisse employees, Jegs laid off most of its call center Customer Service just before Christmas 2022 in an attempt to cut costs, offering them severance package.
+Event sponsorships have mostly ceased post buyout.
+Jegs continues to race with Elite Motorsports and still fields a Pro Stock entry driven by Troy Coughlin Jr. Jeg Jr & Mike Coughlin also race under Elite in the Pro Stock category.

 Racing

-With seven NHRA World Championships, sixteen Division Championships, and well over 100 victories at the national, divisional, and local levels, Team JEGS is among the most accomplished racing entities in the 60-year history of organized drag racing.
+Team JEGS has seven NHRA World Championships, sixteen Division Championships, and well over 100 victories at the national, divisional, and local levels.

 John is a racer who has shifted focus to his son Cody's career in circle track racing; Cody competes in the NASCAR Camping World Truck Series and ARCA Racing Series.
 John's daughter, Kennedi, enjoys ice skating.

 An NHRA Pro Modified Champion, Troy Sr. has joined his son Troy Jr. in a JEGS.com two-car Pro Mod effort for 2015.
 Troy Jr. also competes in NHRA's Sportsman Class.
 Troy Sr.'s daughter, Meghan, races when she can, while sisters Paige & Kelly drive Junior Dragsters.

 Mike continues to find success in Sportsman Classes, plus mentors his sons Jack and Clay in drag racing and other sports.
+He will also become a driver for Elite Motorsports in 2025 taking the wheel of their Mountain Motor Prostock entry.

-Jeg Jr. is a six-time NHRA Champion, winning his fifth Pro Stock title in 2013 as one of drag racing's greatest drivers.
+Jeg Jr. is a six-time NHRA Champion, winning his fifth Pro Stock title in 2013.
 His son, Jeg III, is a championship golfer in high school.